AndreRudolph/impulsephp-doc/docs/routing.md

   </pre>
 </div>

 Unlike Symfony itself, routes are not bind to any controller.
 Instead they are bind to a specific view.
-The view applies to a Controller and not reverse.
+You can read more about views in the next documentation article.